icing/mod_tls/README.md

 ## Status

 In development.
-The module currently only works with an patched [crustls](https://github.com/abetterinternet/crustls), the `C` binding for the `rustls` crate and the `trunk` version of the Apache httpd server.
+The module's `master` branch follows the `main` branch of [crustls](https://github.com/abetterinternet/crustls), the `C` binding for the `rustls` crate and the `trunk` version of the Apache httpd server.

 Apache `trunk` has received patches that allow two (or more) SSL providing modules to be loaded and active on the same server.
-This required an extension of the core API which is currently in trunk after review by the team.
-The goal is to propose these changes for backport into a 2.4.x version when this becomes stabilized.
+This required an extension of the core API which has become part of the 2.4.48 release..

 `mod_tls` supports: